 Having a hard time working enough greens in?
 Try blending some with a vanilla-flavored protein powder, some berries, and Greek yogurt for a tasty cancer-fighting shake.

 Not all fat is created equal.
-Some you should avoid as much as possible, but interestingly, when it comes to fighting cancer, the fat found in fish is quite beneficial (If interested, you can read more about fatty fish benefits in our article on fish oil vs. krill oil or check out or post that covers the Best Krill Oil supplements on the market).
+Some you should avoid as much as possible, but interestingly, when it comes to fighting cancer, the fat found in fish is quite beneficial (If interested, you can read more about fatty fish benefits in our article on fish oil vs. krill oil or check out our posts that cover the Best Krill Oil and Best Omega-3 Supplements on the market).